bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 * Code is divided into separate parts.
 The logic of each block and its optional elements and modifiers is defined in separate files.
 * CSS files for each component are stored according to the [rules of file system organization](../filestructure/filestructure.en.md) for a BEM project.

-Dividing code into parts and controlling the structure of the project's file system make it possible to:
+Dividing code into parts and controlling the project's file structure make it possible to:
 * Simplify navigation through the project.
 * Re-use and move components.
 * Work with redefinition levels and [use an assembly](../build/build.en.md).